andrewfargo/mp-blocks-maven/README.md

 ```
 or any specific block therein.

+**Acknowledgements and Other Notes**

+Individual CS tutoring help was utilized for the Art24x80 class.

+The delegation of the assignment was done before the cancellation of
+`Trimmed` and `Padded` classes.

 ---

 This code may be found at <https://github.com/andrewfargo/mp-blocks-maven>.
 The original project can be found at <https://github.com/Grinnell-CSC207/mp-blocks-maven>.

 Specifications for this project may be found at <https://rebelsky.cs.grinnell.edu/Courses/CSC207/2024Fa/mps/mp03.html>